Description

 That previous allocation is the

 finishcallback structure.
 So a negative index lets you stomp on adjacent heap metadata or function pointers before the route array - exactly what we exploit below.This class of vulnerability is common in real-world software.
-Notable examples include the Heartbleed bug (reading beyond a buffer in OpenSSL) and many CVEs in network protocol parsers.
+Notable examples include CVE-2021-3156 (a heap-based buffer overflow in sudo that uses an off-by-one write to corrupt adjacent memory) and many CVEs in network protocol parsers.
 The lack of bounds checking is particularly dangerous in C/C++ where the language provides no automatic protection - unlike Python, Rust, or Java which raise exceptions or refuse to compile unsafe accesses.

 - The compiler emits something like